michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 | Purchase   | Distribution       | VAT      | (-infinity,infinity)  | 0.21      |
 | Purchase   | Energy             | VAT      | (-infinity,infinity)  | 0.21      |

-In order to properly connect the price-related fee with the price, `trade_type` and `price_name` have to reflect values from the price table.
+In order to properly connect that fee with the price, `trade_type` and `price_name` have to reflect related entry from the price table.

 > Fees stored in price-relative fee table are units independed